Consulting Recruiting Events: What to Attend in 2026

 Formal Office Visit / Insight DayShortlisted candidatesLate-stage interest; final conversion1 per firm (if invited)

-Case workshops are the highest-ROI event for serious candidates.
+Case workshops are among the highest-ROI events for serious candidates.
 Smaller groups (20–40 people), hands-on practice, direct feedback from consultants.
-This is where your case mechanics visibly improve in front of people who can refer you.
+This is where your case mechanics can visibly improve in front of people who may later remember you.

 Office hours and coffee hours are the most underused event type.
-Small format — 5 to 15 candidates per session, one or two consultants, unstructured conversation.
-This is the closest thing to a coffee chat embedded in the formal recruiting calendar.
+Small format, 5 to 15 candidates per session, one or two consultants, unstructured conversation.
+This is the closest thing to a consulting coffee chat embedded in the formal recruiting calendar.
+Come prepared with questions from the coffee chat questions guide: consultants who feel you asked something genuinely interesting are more likely to agree to a follow-up conversation or a referral.

 Formal office visits and insight days are invitation-only events after initial screening.
 If you're invited, treat it like a mini-interview and read our final round case interview prep guide because the questions often overlap.